Plus 9 activities also at half-price: bodyboard the Olifants, hike, see rock paintings ...

 Operating hours: Daylight hours

-Herolds Bay, near Knysna and George, has a secret gem: a rock pool at the base of the hill.
+Herolds Bay, near Knysna and George, has a secret gem: a rock pool close to the Voelklip parking lot.
 Take a quick 2km hike up the hill (the slope is very mild, so you can do it in flip-flops) through thick, evergreen trees, until you reach a cross and a gravel parking lot (known as Voëlklip Viewpoint).
 Now walk all the way to the edge and walk down.
-The pool is at your feet.
+The pool will be at your feet.
 The seawater is icy and clear, and it’s not so deep that you can’t stand, but it’s still perfect for swimming.
 For the brave, climb the rocks and soak up the sun from high above your friends.

 Fauna and flora: Frequent holidayers Ingrid Lagenhoven and Sandri Marais say you’ll find small fish, starfish, sea cucumbers, small crabs... all the usual suspects.
 Plus, further out to sea, dolphins sometimes come to play near the bay.

 Operating hours: There are no official hours, but during high tide, the pool becomes too dangerous for swimming.
-Check out what the tide is doing during your visit at Surf Forecast online or ask one of the lifeguards on duty by the beach.
+Check out when it’s high tide at Surf Forecast online and plan accordingly, or ask one of the lifeguards on duty on the beach.

-Take an easy, two- to three-hour hour hike through Newlands Forest with man’s best friend and then cool off in the Cecilia Waterfalls and rock pools; they’re shallow, but they’ll get the job done.
+Take an easy, two- to three-hour hour hike through Newlands Forest and then cool off in the Cecilia Waterfalls and rock pools; they’re shallow, but they’ll get the job done.
 All you have to do is walk on the path marked Rooikat Ravine, around Cecilia Ridge and into Cecilia Ravine.

 What should you bring?
 Sturdy walking shoes and plenty of water.
-Plus, the park is dog-friendly, so pack your pooch and remember to bring them plenty of food and water.
+Plus, the park is dog-friendly, so pack your pooch and remember to bring them food and water.

 Fauna and flora: Keep your eyes peeled for a variety of fynbos, some dassies (they’re very common), bontebok, tortoises and many birds.
 You might even find some small fish in the streams, so watch where you step.